 No. 16 Tennessee holds on to beat Georgia

-KNOXVILLE, Tenn.
-(AP) — Jaden Springer scored a career-high 30 points to lead No. 16 Tennessee to a 89-81 victory over Georgia on Wednesday night.
+“I’ve gotten more comfortable now that we’re playing at a faster pace,” Springer said.
+“When you play faster, you take more shots (Springer made 9 of 11 from the field, including 3 of 4 3-pointers).
+You end up putting up more points and finding open shots.”

+“Jaden is able to score from all three levels,” said Vols coach Rick Barnes.
+“He’s learning a lot about his game.”

-Santiago Vescovi added 19 points, Josiah-Jordan James had 18 points and Keon Johnson scored 11 for the Volunteers (14-4, 7-4 Southeastern Conference).
+Santiago Vescovi added 19 points, Josiah-Jordan James had 18 points and Keon Johnson scored 11 for Tennessee.

 Tennessee was playing without 6-foot-6 senior Yves Pons, who is nursing a right knee injury.
 Pons, a leader in rebounds and blocked shots, had scored 69 points in the last five games.